j-winston/Restaurant-Page/README.md

 ### Inspiration
 ---
-My inspiration for "Big Mama T's Cafe" came from my both my experience with rock music and from eating soul food!
-I will never forget the first time hearing "Hound Dog" and saying to myself, "oh this is what it's supposed to sound like!".
+My inspiration for "Big Mama T's Cafe" came from my both my experience with Big Mama Thornton's music and from eating soul food!
+I will never forget the first time I heard her version(the original) of "Hound Dog" and and saying to myself, "oh THIS is what it's supposed to sound like!".

+On an aesthetic note, I wanted to front page to appear like an album cover.

 On a technical note, I could see the benefit of bundling with webpack, and I wanted to really dig in and give it a shot.
 All resources were handled with webpack loaders.